DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 Jarzinka is a woman of few words, and is annoyed because she has just finished the last of her dream pastries.
 If the players ask to speak with Milivoj, she turns to Bogan and Zondra, then grunts at them.
 The conversation then proceeds as follows:

-* Bogan cheerfully informs the players that Milivoj is sick and doesn’t want to talk to anyone today.
+* Bogan cheerfully informs the players that Milivoj is sick and doesn't want to talk to anyone today.
-* If the players succeed on a DC 10 Charisma (Persuasion) check or insist that the matter is urgent, Zondra turns and hollers, “Milo!
-Someone wants to speak to you.”
+* If the players succeed on a DC 10 Charisma (Persuasion) check or insist that the matter is urgent, Zondra turns and hollers, "Milo!
+Someone wants to speak to you."

-A few moments later, [[Non-Player Characters#Milivoj|Milivoj]] exits a swollen wooden door at the back of the room, with his three-year-old brother Jirko giggling delightedly from atop Milivoj’s shoulders and his four-year-old twin sisters, Victoria and Vasha, hanging from his biceps.
+A few moments later, [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Milivoj|Milivoj]] exits a swollen wooden door at the back of the room, with his three-year-old brother Jirko giggling delightedly from atop Milivoj's shoulders and his four-year-old twin sisters, Victoria and Vasha, hanging from his biceps.

 > [!profile]+ **Profile: Milivoj**
 >
 > **Roleplaying Information**
 > ***Resonance.*** Milivoj should inspire scorn with his gruff, cynical, and stubborn personality, sympathy for his frustration at his parents' addiction to dream pastries, and endearment to him for his wholehearted dedication to provide for his siblings, no matter the cost to himself.
 >
 > ***Emotions.*** Milivoj's most frequent emotions are annoyance, worry, frustration, boredom, bitterness, and cynicism, and (when with his siblings) compassion, mirth, and joy.
 >
 > ***Motivations.*** Milivoj wants to provide for himself and his siblings.
 >
 > ***Inspirations.*** When playing Milivoj, channel Katniss Everdeen (*The Hunger Games*), Arya Stark (*Game of Thrones*), and Carl Fredericksen (*Up*).
 >
 > **Character Information**
 > ***Persona.*** To strangers, Milivoj is a quiet, gruff, and hardworking groundskeeper.
 To those he trusts, Milivoj is a loving and dedicated elder sibling, a frustrated and bitter son, and a desperate and confused young man.
 >
 > ***Morale.*** In a fight, Milivoj would brandish his shovel in an attempt to get his attacker to back down, but would quickly surrender if seriously wounded.
 (If defending his siblings, however, Milivoj would fiercely and gladly fight to the death.)
 >
 > ***Relationships.*** Milivoj is employed by Father Lucian Petrovich, secretly works for the coffin maker Henrik van der Voort, and is the eldest of nine children belonging to Oleg and Jarzinka, two dream pastry-addicted Vallakians.

-Upon spotting the players, Milivoj’s face visibly falls, and he gently shakes Victoria and Vasha from his arms and sets Jirko down in Bogan’s lap.
+Upon spotting the players, Milivoj's face visibly falls, and he gently shakes Victoria and Vasha from his arms and sets Jirko down in Bogan's lap.
 A successful DC 10 Wisdom (Insight) check reveals his body language has grown tense, and that he is shifting uncomfortably.

-As Milivoj reaches the door, he tersely addresses Jarzinka as “Mother” and gives her a grudging nod.
+As Milivoj reaches the door, he tersely addresses Jarzinka as "Mother" and gives her a grudging nod.
 Jarzinka grunts and shuffles away from the door, disappearing into the room from which Milivoj came.

-If the players inform Milivoj that they want to speak with him about St. Andral’s bones, he scowls, insists that he knows nothing about the matter, and attempts to close the door.
+If the players inform Milivoj that they want to speak with him about St. Andral's bones, he scowls, insists that he knows nothing about the matter, and attempts to close the door.
 A player can prevent him from doing so with a successful DC 10 Strength or Dexterity check.
 (If Milivoj successfully closes the door, the players can make him open it again by making a sufficient nuisance of themselves, by succeeding on a DC 10 Charisma (Intimidation or Persuasion) check, or by forcing the door down with a successful DC 10 Strength check.)

 Milivoj denies any knowledge of the bones or their theft if asked about them outright.
 However, he claims to have seen a cloaked figure watching the church two days ago from an alleyway.
 (The description of the cloaked figure coincidentally matches the appearance of Ernst Larnak, Fiona's spy, though Milivoj doesn't know Ernst or the nature of his employment.)
 A successful DC 10 Wisdom (Insight) check reveals that he is speaking slightly too quickly.

 If the players accuse Milivoj of stealing the bones and succeed on a DC 15 Charisma (Intimidation) check, Milivoj admits to stealing them, as described in <span class="citation">Bones of St. Andral (p.
 97)</span>.
 Players who confront Milivoj with evidence from the crypt or Yeska's confession automatically succeed.
 Milivoj can't take the players to the coffin maker's shop himself, but notes that Father Petrovich can lead them there.

 If asked his motive for stealing the bones, Milivoj shares the reasons described in <span class="citation">Bones of St. Andral (p.
 97)</span>.
 He can also share that, after his father—a former Vallakian guard—was wounded in a recent wolf attack, both of his parents began regularly purchasing dream pastries from the peddler Morgantha outside of the gates.
 With both parents addicted to Morgantha's wares, Milivoj sees himself as his siblings' sole means of avoiding total poverty.
 (If asked, Milivoj can provide a basic description of the effects of dream pastries, as described in <span class="citation">Dream Pastries (p.
 125)</span>.)

 If informed that the bones may have been stolen to allow an attack upon the church, Milivoj dismisses the idea, insisting that the bones are just a "moldy old relic" and that "he doesn't have time to believe in fairy tales."
 He can also share that Henrik told him the bones were a powerless family heirloom, and that Henrik sought to recover them to honor his ancestor.

-> [!abstract]+ **Milivoj’s Revelation**
+> [!abstract]+ **Milivoj's Revelation**
 >
-> If he is later informed that Henrik's actions were directed by one of Strahd's vampire spawn, and that the theft of the bones could have allowed a slaughter at the church, [[Non-Player Characters#Milivoj|Milivoj]] is overcome with anxiety, horror, and guilt.
+> If he is later informed that Henrik's actions were directed by one of Strahd's vampire spawn, and that the theft of the bones could have allowed a slaughter at the church, [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Milivoj|Milivoj]] is overcome with anxiety, horror, and guilt.
 He prostrates himself before Father Petrovich and begs for his forgiveness, offering to exile himself to the Svalich Woods if doing so will make up for the harm he has caused.
 (Father Petrovich, of course, declines, tearfully embracing and forgiving Milivoj instead.)

 # E3.
 Return to the Church
-Once Milivoj has admitted to the bones' theft, [[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] can lead the players to the coffin maker's shop.
+Once Milivoj has admitted to the bones' theft, [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] can lead the players to the coffin maker's shop.
 (He knows the owner, Henrik, well, and hopes that he can reason with the man.)
 If the players appear skeptical, Father Petrovich—who has the statistics of a **priest**—reveals that he bears the holy symbol of Tasha Petrovna—his ancestor and a mighty follower of Saint Markovia—and promises them that he is more than capable of defending himself.

 If the players suggest reporting the theft of the bones to the burgomaster, Father Petrovich is reluctant to do so, fearing the possibility of raising a panic.
 With a successful DC 15 Charisma (Persuasion) check, however, the players can convince Father Petrovich to join them in reporting the theft to Baron Vallakovich, who responds as described in **N6.
 Coffin Maker's Shop.** (If the players don't have Father Petrovich with them, the burgomaster refuses to believe that the bones are responsible for the church's divine protection or to assist the players in recovering them.)

 > [!abstract]+ **Reporting the Theft**
 >
 > If the players report the theft to Baron Vallakovich and do not accompany his guards, the four guards gain access to the coffin maker's shop as described in **N6.
 Coffin Maker's Shop**, but are slaughtered when they accidentally trigger Volenta's trap and alert the vampires to their presence.
 >
 > One day later, Baron Vallakovich responds by sending Izek to summon the players to **N3.
 Burgomaster's Mansion**, where he accuses them of causing his faithful guards to disappear and threatens to exile them from Vallaki.
 (The players can win back his good graces by promising to recover the bones themselves.)

 # E4.
 Arasek Stockyard